anoma/juvix-docs/docs/reference/language/fixity.md

 ## Examples of Fixity Declarations

-Below are a few common fixity declarations for operators in Juvix's standard library.
+Here are some examples of common fixity declarations for operators in Juvix's standard library.

 ```juvix
 --8<------ "docs/reference/language/fixity.juvix:stdlib"